Why Do Joe Rogan and His Guests Keep Talking About Bullworker?

 To win by knock-out requires explosive strength.
 Think about a haymaker punch or a round-house kick.
 Building this type of strength with Bullworker training equipment can be achieved by isotonic repetitions (explosive compressing and releasing).

-To win by judgment requires the stamina to spar for multiple rounds and land successful attacks on your opponent.
+To win by decision requires the stamina to spar for multiple rounds and land successful attacks on your opponent.
 This type of stamina and strength can be built via iso-motion™ repetitions that build dense, functional muscle.

-The Joe Rogan Experience Guests Trust Bullworker
+The Joe Rogan Experience Trusts Bullworker

 Joe Rogan and his guests collectively remember Bullworker training equipment as effective and reliable.
 With decades of product innovation and guaranteed results, Bullworker is a trusted icon of the fitness industry that delivers muscle growth, strength gains, and improved physical performance.